Clemson activates emergency operation center; student reacts to ending Italy study program

 School representatives said since they recalled 385 students back to the U.S., they’ve had to activate an emergency operations center on campus nine days ago.

-“And allow for as much coordination as possible in advance to prepare leadership to make decisions,” Joe Galbraith, Associate VP for Communications, Clemson University.
+“And allow for as much coordination as possible in advance to prepare leadership to make decisions,” Clemson University Associate VP for Communications Joe Galbraith said.

 Galbraith said nearly 100 students have returned back from overseas.
 They each have to be screened by the campus’ Redfern Health Center over the phone.